dustinpfister/blog_posts/_posts/js-string-replace.md

 ```

 ### 5.2 - A more advanced example of the String.split, Array.map, and Array.join method

+It is then possible to make a more advanced example of the basic replace method using various prototype methods in native javaScript.

 ```js
 var replace = (function () {